 Even the Royal Australian Mint, Canberra, has recognised the historical importance of Australia's Kookaburra coinage.

 The mint's latest decimal coin release, comprised of three coins, commemorates the Kookaburra Pattern coins.

-Each coin has a 25 cent denomination and is square shaped, depicting a design used on the Square Pennies struck in 1919, 1920 and 1921.
-(The years in which the Square Pennies were struck.)
+Each coin has a 25 cent denomination and is square shaped, depicting a design from 1919, 1920 and 1921, the years in which the Square Pennies were struck.

 It is noted that we have already taken several enquiries from mint customers keen to acquire an original Square Penny.

 The rumblings of a Republican movement were heard in 1919 when the Australian Labor Government decided to discard the traditional British penny and halfpenny designs and replace the coins with square coinage featuring the kookaburra.